AndreiU05/TAMU-Engineering-FAQ/README.md

 ## What I Learned

 - How to build a simple app with Python
-- How to use Streamlit for the web page
+- How to use Streamlit for the web page UI
 - How to list project libraries in `requirements.txt`
 - How to use Python's built-in `re` module for basic text matching
 - How to organize resource links